Skip to main content

 Better: Pelonis NTH15-17BRA Portable 1500W Vertical and Horizontal Ceramic Tower Space Heater

-Standing 7.4 by 7.4 by 22.5 inches, this tower heater from Pelonis uses a flame-resistant ABS UL94 VO housing that remains cool to the touch.
+Standing 7.4 by 7.4 by 22.5 inches, this tower heater from Pelonis uses a flame-resistant ABS UL94 VO housing (that’s the outside layer of the heater) that remains cool to the touch.
 One of its most distinctive features is that it can be used vertically or horizontally, ideal if you have a hyperactive fur baby zooming through your home.
-The heater has built-in overheating protection, and it can reach 70 degrees Fahrenheit in three seconds.
+The heater has built-in overheating protection, and it can reach 70 degrees Fahrenheit in just three seconds.
 Pelonis’ option comes with three heat settings: high, low, and ECO Mode, so you can easily adjust the temperature.

 Pros: